hodyroff/scs-training/Virtualization/Perf-Compl-Monitoring.md

       lock-in

 #### Standardization process
-* It's an open collaborative democractic process
+* It's an open collaborative democratic process
     - Governance by SCS project (until 2024) and now Forum SCS-Standards in OSBA (non-profit)
-* Process defined by stanard SCS-0001 <https://docs.scs.community/standards/scs-0001-v1-sovereign-cloud-standards>
+* Process defined by standard SCS-0001 <https://docs.scs.community/standards/scs-0001-v1-sovereign-cloud-standards>
-    - Standards have a lifecycle (Draft, Stable, Obsolete) and are versioned
+    - Standards have a life-cycle (Draft, Stable, Obsolete) and are versioned
-    - A subset of current stabilized standards is chosed to comprise *SCS-compatible IaaS* and *SCS-compatible KaaS*.
+    - A subset of current stabilized standards is chosen to comprise *SCS-compatible IaaS* and *SCS-compatible KaaS*.
 These *certification scopes* are versioned as well.
 * Standards come with one or several test cases that can be run manually or automatically
     - We have moved from github actions to a zuul pipeline to run the tests nightly